History of Don Weatherburn in Timeline

 In January 1998, Weatherburn was awarded the Public Service Medal for his contribution to public debate about crime and justice.

-In 2000, he received an Alumni Award for Community Service from the University of Sydney.
+In 2000, Weatherburn received an Alumni Award for Community Service from the University of Sydney.

-Following the introduction in February 2014 of the New South Wales lockout laws which limited the sale of alcohol in the Sydney CBD and Kings Cross, Weatherburn released a study arguing that the drop in the number of alcohol-related assaults since the new laws was "simply precipitous".
+Following the introduction of the New South Wales lockout laws in February 2014, Weatherburn released a study arguing that the drop in the number of alcohol-related assaults was "simply precipitous".

-September 2018: Admission of Fault for Misleading Drug Detection Results
+September 2018: Weatherburn Admits Fault for Misleading Drug Detection Results

-In September 2018, Weatherburn admitted his Bureau was at fault for releasing misleading drug detection results, where figures in some cases were doubled due to a mistake by BOCSAR.
+In September 2018, Weatherburn admitted his Bureau was at fault for releasing misleading drug detection results where figures in some cases were doubled.

-In July 2019, Donald Weatherburn concluded his tenure as the Director of the NSW Bureau of Crime Statistics and Research.
+In July 2019, Donald Weatherburn concluded his tenure as Director of the NSW Bureau of Crime Statistics and Research in Sydney.